Drug and Alcohol Awareness and Prevention

-Any student who is involved in an incident concerning safety and security should immediately report the incident to campus administration or the campus safety specialist and complete a TIPS© Incident Report online (a reporting system on The Hub or SCC website).
-To report any incidents, you may contact the Campus Safety & Security Coordinator the Assistant Campus Director/Dean of Students.
-You can also submit a TIPS© report.
-TIPS© is not a 911 or emergency reporting site.
-TIPS© expands the methods by which any member of the campus community can share matters they feel need to be elevated or addressed.
-It is not the college’s intent to replace direct contact with campus officials, but instead to provide an avenue for reporting campus incidents or positive acts of kindness to share.
-Access TIPS© via the SCC website www.southeast.edu or The Hub.
+Any student who is involved in an incident concerning safety and security should immediately report the incident to campus administration or the campus safety personnel and complete a Complaints and Concern Report online.
+CCR is an online reporting system that can be found on The Hub or SCC).
+Website at https://www/southeast.edu/reportcomplaintconvern/.
+You may also contact the Campus Safety & Security Coordinator or the Assistant Campus Director/Dean of Students to report an incident.
+Please note: CCR is not a 911 or emergency reporting site.

 Law Enforcement Contacts

-In situations deemed as non-emergency or not requiring special considerations (e.g., safety and security), please follow these procedures for routine law enforcement contacts at any SCC facility:
+In non-emergency situations or those not requiring special considerations (e.g., safety and security), please follow these procedures for routine law enforcement contacts at any SCC facility:

 Firearms, Weapons, Dangerous Instruments

 Nebraska State Statute 28-1204.04 makes it unlawful to possess a firearm at a school.
-Any person who possesses a firearm in a school, on school grounds, in a school-owned vehicle, or at a school-sponsored activity or athletic event is guilty of the offense of unlawful possession of a firearm at a school.
-Unlawful possession of a firearm at a school is a Class IV felony.
+Any person who possesses a firearm in a school, on school grounds, in a school-owned vehicle, or at a school-sponsored activity or athletic event is guilty of the offense of unlawful possession of a firearm at a school, which is a Class IV felony.
 Any firearm possessed in violation of subsection (1) of this section shall be confiscated without a warrant by a peace officer or may be confiscated without a warrant by school administrative or teaching personnel.
 Any firearm confiscated by school administrative or teaching personnel shall be delivered to a peace officer as soon as practicable.

 These prohibitions apply to EVERYONE (employees, students, invitees, and visitors) and are enforceable EVERYWHERE (all College property including personal vehicles parked on college property, and all College-related events.)
-The possession, concealment, or use of firearms, weapons, fireworks and explosive materials, or any item used or intended to cause damage to property or harm to persons is prohibited in college-owned buildings, grounds or the vehicles, or at any location where a meeting, activity or athletic event is conducted, sponsored or sanctioned by the College (see examples of prohibited items below).
+The possession, concealment, or use of firearms, weapons, fireworks, and explosive materials, or any item used or intended to cause damage to property or harm to persons is prohibited in College-owned buildings, grounds, or vehicles, or at any location where a meeting, activity or athletic event is conducted, sponsored or sanctioned by the College (see examples of prohibited items below).
 Violations of these prohibitions will result in disciplinary and/or law enforcement action.

-The authority to develop, implement, and interpret administrative guidance for this policy lies with the Vice President for Student Affairs.
+The authority to develop, implement and interpret administrative guidance for this policy lies with the Vice President for Student Success.
 Responsibility for monitoring and enforcing established administrative guidelines will be assigned to the appropriate College staff at SCC locations.

 Definitions/Examples of Prohibited Items